rmegret/pollenlab/README.md

 ### Clone these repositories

-Now we will clone this repo and the one with the dataset.
+Now we need to clone this repo and the one with the dataset.

 ```
 git clone https://github.com/rmegret/pollenlab.git